 One of the most commonly asked questions at the Estes Park Visitor’s Center is: “How much does it cost to get into Estes Park?”
 And currently, "do I need a timed-entry permit to access Estes Park?"

 The easy, honest answer is: “It’s free!
 Estes Park is a town—you can come and go as you please.”
 Rocky Mountain National Park (a different type of park all on it's own) does require a timed-entry permit.
 For the enterprising visitor center volunteer, however, the common wise reply is: “Ninety-five dollars.
 You can make the check out to the name on my name tag.”

 Joking aside, this inquiry highlights a common point of confusion in these parts.
 We are a town called Estes Park right next to Rocky Mountain National Park.
 If you come up here on route 36, you’ll drive over Park Hill on your way.
-And when you stroll through the farmer’s market, you’ll be in Bond Park.
+And when you stroll through downtown, you’ll find Bond Park.
 And then you might find South Park on as you channel surf back in your hotel room.

 What’s up with all the parks you ask?